We are adding the recipe to your Recipe Box.

 - In most Chinese-American restaurants, red food color is used to give these spareribs their bright color.

 - Looking for more traditional Chinese food recipes you can easily make at home?
-Don't miss our collection of 26 Takeout Dishes to Make at Home: Easy Chinese Recipes!
+Don't miss our collection of 39 Takeout Dishes to Make at Home: Easy Chinese Recipes, which includes other favorite Chinese restaurant appetizers, like Chicken Egg Rolls.

 LATEST TV RECIPE & VIDEO